Pipino Cuevas vs. Thomas Hearns

-José Cuevas vs. Thomas Hearns, billed as World War II, was a professional boxing match contested on August 2, 1980, for the WBA welterweight title.
+Pipino Cuevas vs. Thomas Hearns, billed as World War II, was a professional boxing match contested on August 2, 1980, for the WBA welterweight title.

 Background

-Following an impressive 28–0 start to his career, Thomas Hearns was installed as the top contender to WBA welterweight champion José Cuevas with the bout being announced in June 1980 to take place in August in Hearns hometown of Detroit, Michigan.
+Following an impressive 28–0 start to his career, Thomas Hearns was installed as the top contender to WBA welterweight champion Pipino Cuevas with the bout being announced in June 1980 to take place in August in Hearns hometown of Detroit, Michigan.
 The 21-year old Hearns had won all but two of his 28 fights by knockout while the 22-year old Cuevas was in the midst of a four-year reign as WBA welterweight champion and had knocked out 11 opponents in his 12 title fights dating back to 1976, though at 6'1", Hearns possessed a four-inch height advantage over the 5'9" Cuevas.
 Hearns claimed to have "no fear" of Cuevas and stated "If I see an opening to get my right hand on him, then I think I'll knock him out."

 The fight was scheduled shortly after the heavily hyped and much watched Leonard–Durán fight in which Durán had defeated Leonard to win the WBC's version of the welterweight title.
 Both Cuevas and Hearns expressed heavy interest in a possible unification match with Durán should they win this bout with Cuevas stating he would "outbrawl, outbox and outpunch" Durán while Hearns exclaimed that he "can't wait to get Durán" after defeating Cuevas.